 Guide to Korčula: The island of food and wine

-One of the most famous travelers and explorer of the 13th century Marco Polo is believed to be born right in the old town of Korčula.
-His birth house is now turned into Marco Polo Museum.
+One of the most famous travellers and explorer of the 13th century Marco Polo is believed to be born right in the old town of Korčula.
+His birth house is now turned into the Marco Polo Museum.
 You don’t want to miss the house since the tower allows a beautiful panoramic view on Korčula.

 The old town of Korčula is a medieval walled city mainly influenced by the Venetian Renaissance, there you’ll find numerous restaurants and wine bars down the stroll by the sea.

 Besides tradition and history, the old town of Korčula offers great places to eat and drink.
 All that, with a sea view.

 Lešić Dimitri Palace is the gastronomic institution on the island Korčula.
 They offer the largest selection of Luka Krajančić wines and work with the young and talented chefs from Croatia in creating the real dining experience.
 Service is outstanding.

 Filippi restaurant is more relaxed and easy-going place to have lunch or dinner.
 Try the Žrnovski makaruni, a handmade pasta.
 Cebalo Grk refreshing white wine will be a perfect pair for the pasta dishes here.